Prescription Discount Cards 101April 9, 2020

-The Discount Drug Network card can save you up to 85 percent on your prescriptions with or without insurance.
+The Discount Drug Network card can save you up to 85% on your prescriptions with or without insurance.
 The only personal information you need to supply is your name, email, and address.

 Your free prescription discount card will be mailed to you.
 Plus, the drug pricing tool on their website makes comparing prices a breeze.

 A SingleCare prescription discount card is a savings card honored by a network of pharmacies across the country.
 Choose a pharmacy near you and present your card to the pharmacist at the counter.

 If one of the participating pharmacies is Walmart, then show your prescription discount card at Walmart.
 Or if one of the participating pharmacies is CVS, then show your prescription discount card at CVS.